Question 43·Easy·Inferences

 Connect the conclusion to a specific action

 Lee concludes that allowing a certain feature "to remain" would help biodiversity.
-Which answer choice describes park managers doing something that preserves or increases that specific feature?
+Which answer choice describes preserving or increasing that specific feature?

 Step-by-step Explanation